ewelinaszoda/ewelinaszoda/README.md

 # Hi, I'm Evie 👋

-- 👩‍💻 Full-Stack Developer
-- 👷‍♀️ Civil & structural engineering background
-- 🌎 Travelling
-- 🎹 EDM music
-- 🏄‍♀️ Snowboarding, wind/kitesurfing

 👩‍💻 Full -Stack Developer with a true passion for making great ideas come.
 I enjoy working with include JavaScript, ReactJS, Ruby, and Ruby on Rails.

 ## Projects

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Surfing App that helps find great spot and chat with others surfers.
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🌱 I’m currently learning Redux, Firebase

 ## 📫 How to reach me